Planning a budget kitchen remodel? Here are 8 easy ways that we saved big on our own kitchen remodel!

 8. Used Existing Brick as Backsplash- Saved approximately $100

-At first, I wasn’t so sure about it, but we ended up deciding to do it and I actually really like the character and interest that it adds.
+At first, I wasn’t so sure about it, but I actually really like the character and interest that it adds.
 And the best part?
 It was free! 🙂

 So how much did doing these easy things save us on our kitchen remodel?